-Through the treasury discipline, IRRBB is managed within the limits that are reviewed and monitored by the Company's independent Treasury Risk organization, Asset and Liability Committee (ALCO) and the Board.
-The Company has an established IRRBB limit framework for identified risk factors that clearly defines approved risk profiles and is within the Treasury Risk Appetite Framework.
+IRRBB is managed by Treasury within the limits that are set and monitored by the Company's independent risk management team, Asset and Liability Committee (ALCO) and the Board.
+The Company has an established IRRBB limit framework for identified risk factors that clearly defines approved risk profiles and aligns with the Company's risk appetite.
 In order to manage IRRBB effectively, the Company may take hedging actions or restructure existing positions to reduce IRRBB.
 The Company regularly assesses viability of these actions and other strategies, including further strengthening its capital position, and implement such strategies when deemed prudent, ensuring the Company operates well within established limits.

 IRRBB regulatory reporting and monitoring is done on a quarterly basis.
 IRRBB measures from this return, including any hedging strategies or actions to reduce IRRBB, are presented to the ALCO and the Board.
-In addition to and in accordance with global firm-specific standards, IRRBB based on internal methodologies and assumptions is monitored on a daily as well as monthly basis.
+In addition to and in accordance with global firm-specific standards, IRRBB based on internal methodologies and assumptions is monitored on a monthly basis.
 While the Company uses internally defined standard interest rate shocks and scenario assumptions for internal risk reports, rate models and other assumptions that relate to interest rate risk sensitivity are consistent between internal monitoring and regulatory reporting.
 These models and assumptions are reviewed and validated on an annual basis, at the minimum, and where applicable, are governed by an established Model Risk Management Policy.